 The changes in diversity indices, evenness, and Margalef indicated that taxa were not distributed uniformly across stations, seasons, and years.
 The presence or absence of mangrove ecosystems appears to have a significant impact on faunal components.
 The diversity values in present study well match with previous studies in GoK as well as in India (Shruthi and Rajashekhar (2013); Motwani et al., (2014).

-Hydro-biological factors:
+Hydro-biological parameters:

 Nine important hydrobiological parameters which overwhelmingly influence phytoplankton abundance and species composition were studied in the present study.